 How to fit a whole trip’s worth of luggage into the small backpack

 Only take the basics and decide what you can do without.
 If in doubt, don’t take it.
 Remember that you can buy any essentials in most places you go to.
 Whether you’re off travelling for a week or a month or a year, in Mexico, Canada or Europe, you will need the basics.
 The only thing that you have to adjust, is your clothes.
 Remember, whatever you take, you will have to carry around.

 Tips On Clothes

 Your ideal travel clothing is durable and takes up minimal space and weight.
 An ultralight down-jacket packs up into a tiny bag and keeps you warm and cozy.
 Make sure to choose one with a hood!

 Look out for clothes made out of merino wool which is super lightweight and keeps you warm in cold weather and cool when it’s hot.
 Alternatives are garments made out of wool.
 Choose synthetic materials for undergarments instead of cotton.
-They are lighter, take less space and they dry much quicker.
+They are lighter, take less space and dry much quicker.
 Take layers instead of bulky pullovers.

-Don’t pack your large and heavy item, wear them instead.
+Don’t pack your large and heavy items, wear them instead.
 Airports are usually cold, regardless of your destination.

 Packing cubes are a great invention.
 I didn’t have any when I left for the trip but purchased two of them at my first destination.
 My cubes are made out of nylon with a mesh top, saving lots of space and helping me to be more organized.
 The larger cube comes with two zipped compartments.
 The two cubes were ideal for me and left enough extra space in my pack to store odds and ends outside of them.